 December 18, 1934 – Hunt Oil Company founded in Texas

-Hunt Oil Company, today one of the largest privately held U.S. companies, incorporated in Delaware and opened its first office in Tyler, Texas.
+Hunt Oil Company, today one of the largest privately held U.S. petroleum companies, incorporated in Delaware and opened its first office in Tyler, Texas.
 Four years earlier, H.L.
 Hunt had acquired the Daisy Bradford No. 3 well from C. Marion “Dad” Joiner at Kilgore.

 “H.L.
-Hunt bought the lease out ‘lock, stock and barrel,’ financing the deal with a first-of-its-kind agreement to make payments from future ‘down-the-hole’ production,” notes a company history.
+Hunt bought the lease out ‘lock, stock and barrel,’ financing the deal with a first-of-its-kind agreement to make payments from future ‘down-the-hole’ production,” noted a company history.
 “The Bradford No. 3 turned out to be the discovery well of the great East Texas oilfield, which, at the time, was the greatest oilfield in the world.”

 Hunt Oil moved its headquarters to Dallas in 1937, and developed the first oil well in Alabama in 1944.
 The company entered offshore exploration in 1958 with leases in the Gulf of Mexico.